scalacenter/scala-advent-of-code/docs/2022/puzzles/day18.md

   }
 }
 ```
-We use a `Set` for `O(1)` membership lookups which we need to determine which adjacent spaces for a given cube contain other cubes.
+We use a `Set` for fast [fast](https://docs.scala-lang.org/overviews/collections-2.13/performance-characteristics.html) membership lookups which we need to determine which adjacent spaces for a given cube contain other cubes.

 ### Part 2